Updated: Nov 9, 2022

 Our advice is to create a hydration plan that suits you and helps you achieve your goals.
 Try and experiment with the concentration of sports drink that works well for you, but do not do this during an important competition.

 Francesca is our sports nutritionist who used her sports nutrition expertise while she was a ballet dancer for most of her life.
-Francesca uses this unique insight to provide clients practical, insightful and lifestyle-driven nutritional advice in both Italian and English.
+Francesca uses this unique insight to provide clients with practical, insightful and lifestyle-driven nutritional advice in both Italian and English.
 She is a registered associate nutritionist with the AfN.
 Please visit contact us to request Francesca's expertise.

 Bean, A., 2017.
 Complete guide to sports nutrition.
 [S.l.]: BLOOMSBURY SPORT.